Tshepangnkwe/Tshepangnkwe/README.md

 - 👋 Hi, I’m @Tshepangnkwe
 - 👀 I’m interested in motorsports and SciTech.
-- 🌱 I’m currently learning Python and C, it is kinda complicated.
+- 🌱 I’m currently learning C++, it is kinda complicated.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...